jlhsihite/adversarial-ml-security/blue-team/README.md

-# Blue Team Task
+# Blue Team Task: Anomaly and Out-Of-Distribution (OOD) Detection

-Implementation of three detection mechanisms to identify anomalous and out-of-distribution inputs before they compromise the ML training pipeline.
+Implementation of three detection mechanisms to identify anomalous and OOD inputs before they compromise the ML training pipeline.

 ## 🛡️ Detection Systems